 Home to indigenous tribes and left relatively out of the Inquisition, Chiloe Island has found for itself a unique culture.
 It also boasts one of the highest literacy rates in the world, due largely to the Jesuits.
 Beautiful churches built by the missionaries and redwood shingles are a delight.
-The sea around the island is home to rare species like the humpback whales, blue whales etc. There is a marine conservation center set up in order to save these species from extinction.
+The sea around the island is home to rare species like the humpback whales, blue whales, etc. There is a marine conservation center set up in order to save these species from extinction.
 The island offers a unique opportunity for eco-tourism which you should not miss.

 Things to Do

 Boat trips: If you want to go around the islands of the Chiloe archipelago, boat trips can be arranged.
-You can cruise at leisure while visiting the Spanish forts, quaint villages and the lush green forests.
+You can cruise at leisure while visiting the Spanish forts, quaint villages, and the lush green forests.

 Flora and Fauna: Chiloe island is home to a unique temperate rain forest.
 The Chiloe national park protects the rainforests and the miles of beaches.
 As a result of this conservation, there is a wide variety of birds, deer, foxes and other species.
 Guided tours are available.

 Kayaking: If you are the adventurous kind, the waters at the Castro fjord and Chauques islands are the perfect place to be.
-Without motors and electricity, you will find yourself at harmony with nature.
+Without motors and electricity, you will find yourself in harmony with nature.

 Appreciate the unique architecture of the Jesuit churches and the redwood shingles on most houses of the region.
-The Feria Artesanal is the local market which sells woolens, wooden crafts, basketry and other clothing needs of the community.
+The Feria Artesanal is the local market that sells woolens, wooden crafts, basketry and other clothing needs of the community.
 It is worth a visit.
 Or if you would like to taste the local cuisine, the local sea-food available at Chiloe, which has a unique mixture of Spanish and indigenous tastes, is a gastronomic delight.
 Chiloe is beautiful and the best way to savor nature is to go hiking.
 Numerous trails are there for you to explore.
 It is advisable that you take a guide.

-You can stay in the many hotels on the island or on the Ancud bay.
+You can stay in many hotels on the island or on the Ancud bay.
 Some of the better hotels are listed below:

 (This hostel faces the Ancud bay and is very near to the pier.
 Prices in the range of $20 to $40.)